Frequently Asked Questions

 GENERAL OFFICE INFORMATION

 The Calhoun County Commissioner of License Offices in Anniston, Alexandria and Piedmont are open from 8:00 am – 4:30 pm on Mondays thru Fridays, excluding holidays.
-For the complete holiday schedule, click here.
-The Anniston office does not close for lunch, however, the Piedmont Annex and the Alexandria offices do close for lunch from 11:30-12:30.
+The Anniston office does not close for lunch, however, the Piedmont Annex closes from 11:30 to 12:45, and the Alexandria office closes for lunch from 11:30-12:30.

 Your check should be made payable to: Barry E. Robertson, Commissioner of Licenses.
 You must have the driver’s license number and two phone numbers for the person who has signed the check.

 The Calhoun County Commissioner of License office does not accept credit or debit cards.
-However, through IMS Enterprises, Inc., a private internet company, we can process your payment for a processing fee ( $3.50 or 3% of total amount due).
+However, through Ingenuity, Inc., a private internet company, we can process your payment for a processing fee ( 3% or $.50 minimum of total amount due).

-For multiple tag renewals, the charge is $5.00 or 3% of the total.
+For multiple tag renewals, boat renewals, manufactured homes and business licenses, the charge is 3% of the total.

-This fee is a charge from IMS Enterprises, and none of this fee is retained by Calhoun County.
+This fee is a charge from Ingenuity, Inc., and none of this fee is retained by Calhoun County.
 Please do not use your credit/debit card unless you are willing to pay this fee.

 Alabama is a title state.
 A title is a document, which proves ownership.
 Since titling requirements vary by state, you may not currently have a title on your vehicle.
 A new Alabama resident is required to title and register his/her vehicle with thirty (30) days of moving into the state with a valid out-of-state registration.
-State law requires an Alabama resident who owns a motor vehicle to obtain a title for that motor vehicle if it is 34 years or newer model.
-Automobiles and trucks 35 years old and older do not require titles.
+State law requires an Alabama resident who owns a motor vehicle to obtain a title for that motor vehicle if it is 35 years or newer model.
+Automobiles and trucks older than 35 years old do not require titles.
 Boats are not titled.
 Boat trailers are not registered in Alabama.
-Campers are not titled when they are older than 20 years.
+Campers and trailers are not titled when they are older than 20 years.

 You may apply for an Alabama title at the Calhoun County Administration Building.
 A vehicle being registered in Alabama, which was previously registered in another state, must be present for inspection by a county official at the Anniston location.
-The Alexandria location will process Alabama titles only.
-No inspections will be done at the Alexandria location.
-The Piedmont Annex does not process titles at all.
+The Alexandria and Piedmont locations will process Alabama titles only.
+No inspections will be done at these locations.

-Titles are sent to Montgomery for printing then mailed to the vehicle owner or lien holder.
+Title applications are sent to Montgomery for processing then mailed to the vehicle owner or lien holder.
 The fee for applying for a title is $18.00.
-Any applicable sales tax owed will due at the time the Alabama title is processed, whether you are tagging the vehicle or not.
+Any applicable sales tax owed will be due at the time the Alabama title is processed, whether you are tagging the vehicle or not.

 There is a $23.00 fee for processing a title for a manufactured home.
 This fee is assessed on each part of the home be it single, double or triple-wide.
 Homes older than 20 years do not require titles.
 All sales tax will be collected at the time of title/registration.